spryker/spryker-shop-core/Bundles/SalesConfigurableBundleWidget/src/SprykerShop/Yves/SalesConfigurableBundleWidget/Theme/default/components/molecules/order-configured-bundle-product/DEPRECATED.md

 This component is deprecated.
-Use molecule('configured-bundle-product', 'ConfigurableBundleWidget') instead.
+Use molecule('ordered-configured-bundle-product', 'SalesConfigurableBundleWidget') instead.